Cyprus — is an island in Mediterranean sea, not far from the Turkey coast.

-Fauna The fauna of Cyprus poorer flora.
+Fauna.
+The fauna of Cyprus is poorer than flora.
 There are wild sheep (mouflon), chameleons, lizards, turtles, squirrels, weasels, wild rabbits and snakes.
-The birds, which on the island has more than 300 species found dipper, big tits, jays, crows crested, crossbills, larks, nightingales, Imperial eagles and vultures.
+There are more than 300 types of bird found dipper, big tits, jays, crows crested, crossbills, larks, nightingales, Imperial eagles and vultures.

 Sights.
-Remains of Colossus of land, the ruins of Mycenaean colony of Curium and the Phoenician city of Ama-myc, the Greek gymnasium and temples, Byzantine monasteries, Crusader castles, Venetian castle of the XII century., Gothic cathedrals, the Turkish mosque.
-Magnificent Cyprus holiday, in Vol. H. Parade of colors.
+Remains of Colossus of Rhodes, the ruins of Mycenaean colony of Curium and the Phoenician city of Ama-myc, the Greek gymnasium and temples, Byzantine monasteries, Crusader castles, Venetian castle of the XII century, Gothic cathedrals, the Turkish mosque.
+Magnificent Cyprus holiday – Parade of colors.

-Greek Cypriots — friendly, hospitable people.
-In conversations with them it is better not to touch the topic of occupation of the island by the Turks.
+Greek Cypriots are friendly, hospitable people.
+In conversations is better not to touch the topic of occupation of the island by the Turks.

-For photography and filming in public museums need to obtain a special permit, the request shall be in writing.
+To make photo and video in public museums is necessary to have a special permit, there must be a written request.
 It is forbidden to take pictures of a border zone between the two parts of Cyprus, soldiers and military installations.

-When visiting monasteries and churches women should be covered from the shoulders, skirts, not trousers, men — wearing pants instead of shorts.
-In addition, in the churches, as a rule, prohibited by photo and video.
+When visiting monasteries and churches women should be covered to the shoulders and wear skirts, not trousers, men should wear pants instead of shorts.
+In addition, in the churches, as a rule, is prohibited to make photo and video.

 Despite the dominance of the metric system of weights and measures, the main measure of weight in Cyprus is the drachma (100 drachmas equal to 320 grams).

-Tipping in restaurants is usually 10% of the invoice amount and 3% — in favor of the Cyprus Tourism Organization.
+Tips in restaurants are usually 10% of the invoice amount and 3% — in favor of the Cyprus Tourism Organization.
 The hotel decided to leave a few coins maids.
 The taxi is usually the sum rounded up in a big way.